Table of Contents

 apt install curl sudo

-You can install it manually if you do not want to use the above method for whatever reason.
+You can install it manually if you want to use something other than the above method.

 Installing Node.js manually in Ubuntu